VelaShape Review: Effectiveness, Safety, Cost, More

 Our review takes a look at VelaShape, including what it is and how it works, as well as the number of treatments needed to see results, potential side effects, and costs.

-We’ve gathered information from a board-certified dermatologist, a board-certified plastic surgeon and other sources to provide you with as many details as possible so you can decide if VelaShape is right for you.
+We’ve gathered information from a board-certified dermatologist, a board-certified plastic surgeon, and other sources to provide you with vital information so you can decide if VelaShape is right for you.

 VelaShape is a cellulite and body contouring treatment that utilizes vacuum, massage, infrared light, and radiofrequency to both increase collagen production and decrease fat layer thickness, said Dr. Ted Lain, a board-certified dermatologist and Chief Medical Officer at Sanova Dermatology in Austin, Texas.